 - 1. Do you see the end of a task before you begin it? - 2.
-In what ways might you be a cocreator with God in your work?
-How is God's work done in your workplace? - 3.
+In what ways might you be a cocreator with God in your work? - 3.
 How do you see the future unfolding?
 Already predetermined by God with you playing your part?
 Or you as a person, given free will, participating with God?
 Which concept values the human most? - 4.
-Isaiah 2 gives us a picture of the future using work/occupational descriptions.
-How will God bring a future about through the work that humans do? - 5.
+If human work continues to change in the ways it has during your lifetime, what will the world be like fifty years from now? - 5.
 If the kind of world God is building informs how we do our work, what does this say about your work? - 6.
 Have you ever been in a position to do something similar to the factory worker who healed the rift?
 What was the issue and how did you help resolve it? - 7.
 What takeaway do you get from this chapter?